 At some point in 1945, William was transferred to Fukuoka #1.
 The date this transfer took place is not known.
 One day the prisoners got up to work but were told that this was a holiday.
 William and the other POWs knew something was up since this was the first holiday that they got the day off for.
 When the guards fled and American planes appeared over the camp and dropped food and clothing, the POWs knew the war was over.

 In September, 1945, William and the other POWs were liberated.
 At the time of his liberation, he weighed 86 pounds.
-He was returned to the Philippines to be fattened up before being returned to the United States.
+After liberation,he saw the effects of the atomic bomb on Nagasaki.
+He was returned to the Philippines, to be fattened up, before being returned to the United States.
 While he was in the Philippines, he was promoted from private to corporal and finally to sergeant.

-William arrived back with the United States on October 27, 1945, it was exactly four years, to the day, since he had left the U.S. for the Philippines.
-He was sent to Schick General Hospital in Clinton, Iowa.
+William arrived back with the United States on October 28, 1945, on the S.S.
+Klipfontein, at Seattle, Washington.
+It was almost four years, to the day, since he had left the U.S. for the Philippines.
+He was Madighan General Hospital at Ft.
+Lewis, Washington, and later sent to Schick General Hospital in Clinton, Iowa.
 There, he met his future wife who was working as a medical assistant in the hospital.
-They married on March 24, 1950.
-William was discharged on January 28, 1947.
+William was discharged on January 28, 1947, and married on March 24, 1950.

 William stayed in Iowa and became a farmer.
-In 1999, William was diagnosed with cancer.
-Just before Christmas, he suffered a stroke.
+In 1999, William was diagnosed with cancer, and just before Christmas, he suffered a stroke.
 William H. Sommerlund passed away on January 13, 2000.